Tees Valley Apprenticeship Support For Employers

 APPRENTICESHIP SUPPORT FOR EMPLOYERS

 Tees Valley Combined Authority supports employers in the Tees Valley local authority areas of Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton-on-Tees to create new Apprenticeship opportunities.
-This support is designed to assist employers who are committed to creating a new opportunity for an apprentice who will start their learning between 1st August 2017 to 31st July 2018.
+This support is designed to assist employers who are committed to creating a new apprenticeship or progressing an existing apprentice onto a higher level of apprenticeship.
+Apprentices must start their learning between 1st August 2017 and 31st July 2018.
+The Apprenticeship training must be provided by a training provider approved by the Education Skills Funding Agency (ESFA).

 There are two separate and distinct offers of grant which employers can apply for provided that their apprentice is following a recognised Apprenticeship Standard or Framework and all other eligibility criteria are met.

-An initial £500 grant to employers who employ less than 50 employees, create a new apprenticeship and employ an apprentice aged 19-24.
-In order to encourage high quality and sustainable employment for the apprentice, an additional £500 will be paid if the apprentice continues to be in employment more than 13 months after the date of starting their apprenticeship.
+An initial grant of £500 per apprentice for small businesses (49 or less employees) who employ and apprentice aged 19-24.
+In order to encourage high quality and sustainable employment for the apprentice and additional £500 will be paid if the apprentice continues to be in employment more than 13 months after the date of starting their apprenticeship (up to a maximum of three apprentices per year).